metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 This handler checks if the NFT is a member of a verified collection, and if it is, requires the collection metadata account be passed in so the size can be decremented.

+This handler will not close metadata and edition accounts where the token has already been burned and the mint has a supply of 0.
+At that point there is no official "owner" of the NFT.

 </ProgramInstruction>